Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 David M. Gordon - Cheesecake Factory, Inc.

 I think we are seeing some incremental sales in some of our locations.
 I think most importantly, that's really margin neutral overall, the entire program.
 So what our guests are desiring and asking, I think we're very happy with the overall quality of the experience that we're providing.
 So that's why we're going to continue down this path with DoorDash.
 We think that's a great value for the guest.
-And although, it's not (34:31) Cheesecake Factory, it's bringing Cheesecake Factory home in the most convenient easy way for our guests, and that's job number one.
+And although, it's not dining in at Cheesecake Factory, it's bringing Cheesecake Factory home in the most convenient easy way for our guests, and that's job number one.

 Peter Saleh - BTIG LLC